yosssi/gmq/README.md

 ## MQTT Client Command Line Application

-After the installation, you can launch an MQTT Client Command Line Application by executing the `gmq-cli` command.
+After the installation, you can launch an MQTT client command line application by executing the `gmq-cli` command.

 ```sh
 $ gmq-cli